jknightlab/SepstratifieR/README.md

 **IMPORTANT NOTES:**

-1. The expected units for qRT-PCR data are NOT the same in stratifyPatients() than in projectPatient().
+1. The expected units for qRT-PCR data are not the same in stratifyPatients() than in projectPatient().
 The latter function expects positive values (i.e. 2^-Cq).

-2. The meaning of ‘k’ in this function is NOT the same as in stratifyPatients().
+2. The meaning of ‘k’ in this function is not the same as in stratifyPatients().
 The latter uses k for alignment but not for prediction.
 For lazy learning, ‘k’ has a direct impact on prediction.